19-Day North India & Holi Festival

 DAY 1: NEW DELHI

-Accommodation: The Suryaa (or similar)
+Accommodation: The Grand (or similar), New Delhi

 Included: Dinner